xdavidwu/xdavidwu.link/_posts/2021-08-12-matrix-comments.md

 There are Matrix rooms for each posts, and you can comment by either the embedded web frontend or any Matrix client.
 Room aliases are located above the embedded web frontend.

-You can also browse all comment rooms from Matrix Space at \#comments\_xdavidwu.eglo.ga:eglo.ga
+You can also browse all comment rooms from Matrix Space at \#comments\_xdavidwu.link:xdavidwu.link

 Here is the story behind this: